badochov/ocamlformatter-vscode/README.md

 # Introduction

-This extension doesn't provide ocaml support in vscode install one of available for that.
+This extension doesn't provide ocaml support in vscode, install one of available extensions for that.
 It's sole purpose is to format the ocaml code

 ## Features